sthormio/progression-framework/frameworks/engineering/engineering.md

 ### Technical Skills
 This aspect is about how you apply your technical skills and hone your craft, and documents the type of behaviours that measure the effectiveness of an engineer’s technical contribution at different levels of complexity and ambiguity.
 Think of this as “how you do your work”.

 Our previous iteration was called “Mastery”, and focussed on discrete behaviours.
 We found this led to engineers “checkboxing” their progression, and was often overly specific to certain areas of the business.
-Behaviours in this area should not detract engineers from doing what is most impactful for their team and Monzo.
+Behaviours in this area should not detract engineers from doing what is most impactful for their team and Sthorm.
 Instead, this iteration focuses on measuring technical contribution via quality, testability, performance and ability to design and critique designs.
 Your technical skills will gradually scale and improve with experience.

 Excellence here looks like
 Your code and technical contribution is regarded as high quality by your peers and those above you in the framework.